Brothers Union

-Brothers Union (ব্রাদার্স ইউনিয়ন) is a professional football club based in Gopibagh, Dhaka, Bangladesh.
-It currently competes in the Bangladesh Premier League, the top flight of Bangladeshi Football.

 The club was founded in 1949, patroned by local Gopibagh businessmen.
 Nicknamed the Oranges, Brothers Union spent the late 70s and early 80s as one of the pioneers of Bangladeshi football, behind Abahani Limited Dhaka and Dhaka Mohammedan.
-Throughout their history, Brothers Union have built a reputation for spotting and developing young talent, especially during the club's legendary coach Abdul Gafur Baloch's regime from 1972 to 1986.
+Throughout their history, Brothers Union have built a reputation for spotting and developing young talent, especially during the club's legendary coach Abdul Gafur Baloch's tenure from 1972 to 1986.

 The club earned promotions from the Dhaka Third Division Football League and Dhaka Second Division Football League in 1973 and 1974, respectively.
-They entered the First Division in 1975, however, had to wait till the 2003–04 season to win their first league title.
+They entered the First Division in 1975.
+However, they had to wait till the 2003–04 season to win their first league title.
 Their second league triumph came in the following season, in 2005.
 The club has also found success at continental level, jointly winning the 1981–82 edition of the Aga Khan Gold Cup, becoming the first and only local club to win the tournament since the Independence of Bangladesh.

-Brothers Union were one of the founding members of the Bangladesh Premier League in 2007.
-They remained in the professional league, until facing relegation at the end of 2021–22 Premier League.
+Brothers Union were one of the founding members of the Bangladesh Football League in 2007.
+They remained in the professional league, until facing relegation at the end of the 2021–22 season.
 The club withdrew from the second-tier, the Championship League in the following season and eventually gained promotion back to the top-flight as champions of the 2022–23 Championship League.